Smainfet/Smainfet/README.md

 <br />

 <h2>
-  📚 🩻 Automatic Segmentation of CT images of lungs affected by COVID-19 with U-Net.
+  📚 🩻 Automatic Segmentation of CT images of lungs affected by COVID-19 with U-Net
 </h2>

 As part of the course _Medical image processing_, i developed a solution to perform an automatic segmentation of lungs affected by COVID-19.